HarudaySharma/All-Notes/Sem 3/Database Management System/Notes/Disadvantages of Deferred Database Modification.md

-**Disadvantages:**
-- May introduce delays for other transactions waiting to access updated data.
+<u>**Disadvantages:**</u>
+- **Concurrency Issues:**
+	- Other transactions might be delayed from accessing updated data until the committing transaction is completed.
+- **Complex Recovery:**
-- Recovery from failures requires careful handling of partially applied changes in the log.
+	- Recovery from failures requires careful handling of partially applied changes.